rfitak/GST_Demographic_History/sims.md

 mkdir SIM3
 cd SIM3/

-# Loop through each set of parameters in "migrations.list"
+# Loop through each set of parameters in "mutations.list"
 for i in {1..460}
 do